Nova-Haven/InterviewCoder/CONTRIBUTING.md

-# Contributing to Interview Coder - Unlocked Edition
+# Contributing to CodeInterviewAssist - Unlocked Edition

-First off, thank you for considering contributing to Interview Coder!
+First off, thank you for considering contributing to CodeInterviewAssist!
 We created this tool to help the community, and we welcome improvements that make it better for everyone.

 ## Our Community Values